postsharp/Metalama.Framework/Metalama.Framework/README.md

-Redistributable components for package 'Metalama.Framework'.
-This package should only be installed as a dependency.

-(This is not the package you are looking for).
+Redistributable components for the package `Metalama.Framework`.
+You can add a reference to this package if your project is built with Metalama but code that consume your project do not need to be built with Metalama.